microsudaqua/Microsudaqua/content/es/authors/Paula Huber/_index.md

 ---
 # Display name
-title: Emiliano Pereira
+title: Paula Huber

 # Username (this should match the folder name)
 authors:
-- Emiliano Pereira
+- Paula Huber

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Uruguai
+role: Argentina

 # Organizations/Affiliations
 organizations:
-- name: Universidad de la República
+- name: Universidade Federal de São Carlos
   url: ""

 # Short bio (displayed in user profile at end of posts)